MuhammadHamza0200/CSS-Portfolio/README.md

-# CSS-Portfolio
+# CSS-Portfolio.<br/>
-Made a simple upgrade to my resume with CSS
+Made a simple upgrade to my resume with CSS.<br/>
-Used Grid and Flexbox along with other features of CSS to make it responsive
+Used Grid and Flexbox along with other features of CSS to make it responsive.